GridGain-Demos/gridgain-technology-primer/README.md

 * Server Node - A server node is the base computational and data storage unit in GridGain.
 Typically, you start a single server node per machine or container.
 * GridGain Cluster - A cluster is a group of server nodes interconnected together in order to provide shared resources like RAM and CPU to your applications.
 * Client Node - Client nodes are connection endpoints and gateways from the application layer to the cluster of GridGain server nodes.
 You always embed a client into your application code and execute required APIs.
-* GridGain Nebula - It is a cloud-native, fully-managed service for the Apache Ignite and GridGain platforms.
 * Control Center - It is a management and monitoring tool for GridGain and Apache Ignite clusters.
 It features a graphical user interface that helps you perform administrative tasks and monitor your clusters.
-* SQLLine
+* GridGain Nebula - It is a cloud-native, fully-managed service for the Apache Ignite and GridGain platforms.
+You can sping up Ignite/GridGain cluster in Nebula.
+Or you can use Nebula Control Center, while running your Ignite/GridGain cluster locally or on-prem.
 * Caches - A cache is a high-speed data storage layer.
 It is a collection of key-value pairs that can be accessed through the key-value API.
 * Table - A SQL table in GridGain corresponds to the notion of tables in traditional RDBMSs with some additional criteria; for example, each SQL table must have a primary key.
 SQL tables support traditional SQL syntax.
 Tables and caches are like two views of the same data.
 * Data Partitioning - It is a method of subdividing large sets of data into smaller chunks and distributing them between all server nodes in a balanced manner.